What Is an Open Application

 UI Automation Open Applications created with Win32, .NET Windows Forms and WPF UI frameworks use UI Automation providers to expose information about the application's UI objects, their methods and properties.

 TestComplete also has access to methods and properties of web page elements.
 To obtain access, there is no need to change the web page.
 You just have to install the Web Testing plugin.
-See Testing Web Applications.
+See Classic Web Testing.

 |Please pay special attention to the following: